-The Natural Environment Partnership is Buckinghamshire and Milton Keynes’ Local Nature Partnership which brings together a diverse range of individuals, businesses and organisations to drive positive change for the local natural environment.
+The Natural Environment Partnership (NEP) is Buckinghamshire and Milton Keynes’ Local Nature Partnership which brings together a diverse range of individuals, businesses and organisations to drive positive change for the local natural environment.
 The NEP promotes the value of the natural environment in decision making at all levels and takes a strategic view to the challenges and opportunities facing nature.
-The NEP is working alongside the Local Enterprise Partnerships (LEPs) and the health and wellbeing boards to embed natural environment in growth, economic & health strategies, and develop interventions and programmes for delivery.
+The NEP is working alongside the Local Enterprise Partnerships (LEPs) and the health and wellbeing boards to embed the natural environment in growth, economic & health strategies, and develop interventions and programmes for delivery.

-One4City team was commissioned to explore the potential of Buckinghamshire County Council (BCC) & Milton Keynes Natural Environment Partnership (MK NEP) better utilise their landscape data assets to create a landscape information ‘platform’ – or data warehouse – which could enable:
+One4City team was commissioned to explore the potential of Buckinghamshire County Council (BCC) & Milton Keynes Natural Environment Partnership (MK NEP) to better utilise their landscape data assets to create a landscape information ‘platform’ – or data warehouse – which could enable:

 One4City team is targeting specific market requirements for technology solutions in China in order to increase the effectiveness of UK-China high-tech collaboration.
 One4City explores real market demand for precision farming in China and indicates how the right UK technology partners could find their marketisation opportunities in the oversea market.
 Along with the main focus on cow/pig farming system building, One4City provides channels for policy support and investment funds for UK technology partners.

-AI-enabled Crop Management System seeks to exploit existing research on Potato disease identification & outbreak management in the domain of precision agriculture, agriculture digitisation & decision management support.
+AI-enabled Crop Management System seeks to exploit existing research on potato disease identification & outbreak management in the domain of precision agriculture, agriculture digitisation & decision management support.
 It will harness cutting-edge technologies (i.e. IoT, mobile devices, crowd sourced data, big data analytics and cloud computing).
 It will build a decision support system that generates insight from remote sensing, monitoring & prediction of disease.

 The initial focus will be on potato late blight disease, one of the most devastating crop diseases in China.
-In a typical blight pressure season crop protection chemicals cost the industry an estimated $10-20bn per annum.
+In a typical blight pressure season crop protection chemicals cost the industry an estimated $10-20bn p.a..
 Late blight has been referred to as a ‘community disease’, due to its ability to spread rapidly from field to field under the right weather conditions.
 Asexual spores travel easily on the wind when the weather is cool and moist, and can rapidly infect neighbouring fields.
 As such, understanding the symptoms of the disease and what to do when it is detected are essential to preventing an outbreak from rapidly turning into an epidemic.

 7 Bell Yd, St. James' London, WC2A 2JR, United Kingdom